Judy Justice

-Judy Justice is an American streaming arbitration-based reality court show presided over by former Manhattan Family Court Judge Judith Sheindlin.
-Judy Justice is a spin-off of courtroom series Judge Judy (1996–2021).
+Judy Justice is an American arbitration-based reality court show presided over by former Manhattan Family Court Judge Judith Sheindlin.
+Judy Justice is both a spin-off and continuation of courtroom series Judge Judy (1996–2021).
 The show features Sheindlin adjudicating real-life small-claims disputes within a simulated courtroom set.
-Prior to the proceedings, all involved parties sign arbitration contracts agreeing to Sheindlin's ruling.
+Prior to the proceedings, all involved parties sign arbitration contracts agreeing to abide by Sheindlin's ruling.

 Judy Justice premiered on November 1, 2021.
 The court show's first four episodes were released on its premiere date, while typically only one new episode airs for each weekday.

-The program is produced by Amazon Studios.
-Judy Justice is the first standard courtroom series to broadcast new episodes exclusively through a streaming service.
-The series is streamed on Amazon Freevee (known as IMDb TV during the show's first season).
+The series was released on IMDb TV (later rebranded to Amazon Freevee after the first season), is produced by Amazon MGM Studios, and is the first standard courtroom series to broadcast new episodes exclusively through a streaming service.

 While Judge Judy reruns vastly outperformed Judy Justice in its first season, Judy Justice ranked as the number 1 original program on IMDb TV.
-In addition, Judy Justice received a Daytime Emmy Award for Outstanding Legal/Courtroom Program following its first season alone.
+In addition, Judy Justice received a Daytime Emmy Award for Outstanding Legal/Courtroom Program following its first season.

-Towards the end of its first season, Judy Justice was renewed by Amazon for a second season, which premiered with 4 episodes on November 7, 2022.
+Towards the end of its first season, Judy Justice was renewed by Amazon for a second season, which premiered with four episodes on November 7, 2022.
+In January 2024 it was announced that re-runs of the airs would begin airing in syndication in fall 2024.